 As well as the overriding duty to care for employees’ health and safety the following duties apply:

 Risk assessment: Employers who have employees returning to their usual workplaces will need to ensure that they have conducted appropriate health and safety risk assessments to identify and manage risks appropriately.
-All employers in England should follow Government and Public Health England advice guidance to manage the workplace environment, for example by implementing social distancing measures wherever possible.
-Government advice on how to manage workplace risk and make your businesses ‘Covid-19 secure’ is available on the Government website.
+All employers in England should follow Government and Public Health England advice guidance to manage the workplace environment, for example by implementing social distancing measures.
+Government advice on how to manage workplace risk and make your businesses ‘Covid-19 secure’ is available on the government website.